TechxArtisanStudio/Openterface/docs/blog/posts/updates/240608-epic_updates_last_chance.md

 ![toolkit-boxes-showcase.jpg](https://www.crowdsupply.com/img/b54b/a041e188-b6ea-4f49-a550-46bc9565b54b/toolkit-boxes-showcase_jpg_gallery-lg.jpg)

 Check out the details of our beta toolkit sent to our beta team [here](https://www.reddit.com/r/Openterface_miniKVM/comments/1d40atr/tactical_reinforcements_round_2_are_on_their_way/).
 Let us know what you think!
-Just a heads-up, this packaging design isn’t final.
+Just a heads-up, this packaging design isn't final.
 We may still need to adjust the box size and add essential details like the CE mark and other required info.

 ## Last Chance to Back Us!